Old Freighters Museum

 Old Freighters Museum contains numerous galleries dedicated to the history of the freighting company, the men who ran the wagon trains, and the journeys they experienced.
 These galleries include the names of known freight company employees in Nebraska City and rare artifacts, such as an 1860 Freighters Bible signed by Alexander Majors.

 Trails West Day at Old Freighters Museum is an annual event celebrating the history of the freighting industry and the westward trails.

-Come join in the festivities on Saturday, June 9th, from 10am to 4pm.
-This year's event will feature living history demonstrations, hands-on kids' activities, live music, and horse-drawn wagon rides!
+Come join in the festivities on Saturday, June 8th, from 10am to 4pm.
+This year's event will feature living history demonstrations, hands-on kids' activities, and live musical performances throughout the day by Dr. Dan Holtz.